 A prenotification may be published on the security announcements mailing list, providing information about affected projects, severity, and the embargo date.

 On the embargo date, the Bytecode Alliance security mailing list is sent a copy of the announcement.
 The changes are pushed to the public repository and new builds are deployed.
-Within 6 hours of the mailing list being notified, a copy of the advisory will be published on the Bytecode Alliance blog.

 Typically the embargo date will be set 72 hours from the time the CVE is issued.
 However, this may vary depending on the severity of the bug or difficulty in applying a fix.